SoranaGv/province_dashboard/README.md

 pip install -r requirements.txt
 ```

+5. Unzip the data.zip file into a folder named `data`

-5. Run the application:
+6. Run the application:
 ```ruby
 python app.py
 ```

-6. Open the dashboard in your browser:
+7. Open the dashboard in your browser:
 http://127.0.0.1:8050/

 The dashboard will run locally on your machine.